waynepiekarski/wear-sensors/README.md

 ===============

-This is a utility that shows all kinds of useful information about the sensors on your Android and Android Wear devices.
-When built in release mode and installed to your phone or tablet, it will also install a wearable APK to your Android Wear device.
+This is a utility that shows all kinds of useful information about the sensors on your Android and Wear OS devices.

 Buttons are provided to cycle between all the available sensors.
 For each sensor, the id, type, vendor, range, accuracy, and latency are shown.
 The raw sensor values are shown in numeric form, as a bar graph, and as a plot over time.

-When used on Android Wear, the app is able to show updates even when the display is in ambient mode.
+When used on Wear OS, the app is able to show updates even when the display is in ambient mode.

 See the screenshots below for examples of what the application looks like.